hokkaido/e2e-testing-with-protractor/README.md

 module.exports = Page;
 ```
 ##Conclusion
 Protractor allows us to test our AngularJS applications in a consistent and automated way.
-We're better able to make informed statements about the state of our AngularJS applications and have greater confidence in their overall soundness.
+We're better able to make informed statements about the overall state and soundness of our AngularJS applications because of it.